kelseymh/G4CMP/docs/G4CMP.md

 total.
 G4CMP does this in its code for ion hits, but it is now done automatically in Geant4 10.7: the issue is addressed via forward-compatibility, because G4CMP will not recalculate the yield in the case of non-zero NIEL.
-This process remains in the G4CMPLindhardNIEL and G4CMPLewinSmithNIEL classes.
+This calculation remains in the G4CMPLindhardNIEL and G4CMPLewinSmithNIEL classes.

 [//]: # (ibid, slide 49)

-## QET Physics
+## Phonon Sensor Physics

 G4CMP is primarily used for simulations in the material of a detector crystal, but it also supports some methods and classes for simulating detector response